OdysseasKr/rapidchecker/README.md

 `rapidchecker` checks for:

 - Code that violates the ABB RAPID grammar.
 - Bad indentation.
-Assumers indentation of 4 spaces.
+Assumes indentation of 4 spaces.
 - Lowercase keywords (`if` instead of `IF`, `module` instead of `MODULE` etc)

 ## To be added